The Complete Guide of Basic HVAC formulas in excel - (Online HVAC heat load calculator)

 In essence, Ohm’s Law states that voltage (E) is directly proportional to the current (I) flowing through a resistor.
 The mathematical symbol for this law is E = I x R. When calculating the resistance of an object, it is important to use the correct units: ohms in SI units or watts in British thermal units (BTU).
-To calculate the power flowing through a circuit, use the power equation: P = VI x ITry all in one HVAC Business Software - Free - 3 Users
+To calculate the power flowing through a circuit, use the power equation: P = VI x ITry all in one HVAC Business Software - Free - 1 User

 The wattage formula is a calculation that can be used to determine how much power is needed for a task.
 It takes into account the voltage and current of an electrical circuit to calculate the wattage.